18F/eligibility-rules-service/README.md

 #### Where we are now

-The following table describes our loose plan for exploring and building this concept. **We recently completed Phase 2 and have been approved to proceed to Phase 3.** These phases align with the funding structure we are using to pursue this work.
+The following table describes our loose plan for exploring and building this concept. **We are currently in Phase 3.** These phases align with the funding structure we are using to pursue this work.

 | Phase | Goals |
 | ------------- | ------------- |